Legislative Fellowship

 Research – The backbone of effective advocacy work is quality research.
 The Legislative Fellow will research and write advocacy memos on critical issues.

-Communications – The OU/IPA is in the communications business; our policy statements must be heard in the public square, our programs must be attended and integrated into policymakers’ thinking.
+Communications – The OU Advocacy is in the communications business; our policy statements must be heard in the public square, our programs must be attended and integrated into policymakers’ thinking.
 The Fellow will have a lead responsibility in putting new information on our website, issuing press releases, making advocacy network phone calls, and e-mailing thousands of people; ultimately disseminating our materials nationwide.